 Serve up a slice of cornbread with your chili….without the guilt!
-This slimmed-down healthy cornbread is just as satisfying as traditional cornbread, and you can feel better about eating it.
+This healthy cornbread recipe is just as satisfying as traditional cornbread, and you can feel better about eating it.

 I made some simple swaps to make this cornbread a little healthier than traditional cornbread.